Just finished in 2022. Even has two submarines for guests. Upward bound St Lawrence, April 28, 2022.

 She said she wanted to be remembered, and she "hated the obituary for my mother.
 It told you nothing about who she really was."
 Krystal had given me tons of information about herself, even old newspaper clippings, legal documents and medical reports that I never asked her for and that I otherwise couldn't have found, and I think she recruited me to write her story like she did the writers on her horror site twenty-two years earlier.
 She showed me everything about herself - one day it would be photos of her baby, the next her screaming at her husband about how she had to climb the stairs in great pain when she was pregnant that he was walking away from her on, and videos of her cheating on her husband and doing BDSM.
 Even Google Streetview images of her high school and her old home on "Foxhollow Way" in Roseville, the sort of name that evokes 'Merrie Olde Englande' that property developers in California liked.

-"I wanna hear laughter when I die...tell stories about me, I don't care how dirty they are...from hell I'd be looking up and saying "fuck you guys, you're doing me a disservice if you're not telling some dirty stories about me.""
+"I wanna hear laughter when I die...tell stories about me, I don't care how dirty they are...from hell I'd be looking up and saying "fuck you guys, you're doing me a disservice if you're not telling some dirty stories about me."
 She said she did that when she eulogized her mom and "I dropped a very pronounced F-bomb in the church."
 She published articles about accidently walking in on her parents having sex and finding her mom's sex toy, and often told the story about being caught herself as a teen having sex in the play area of a local burger joint (No, not in the ball pit, although that was a frequent question).
-She and her boyfriend had ridden their bikes there from their homes and when the staff caught them they made their parent come pick them up.
+She and her boyfriend had ridden their bikes there from their homes and when the staff caught them they made their parents come pick them up.
 She squirted milk from her breasts sometimes just for a laugh.
 I was taken by surprise by one sex video she started showing me which had a white skinned goddess planting her golden brown bush which grew like an exclamation point on top of a guy lying in bed when I suddenly realized it was her!
+And she recounted jerking off her husband under a blanket when they were returning from Japan.
+"He was helpless!"

 She didn't think she would live that long - she smoked a lot, she'd already had a heart attack when she gave birth, her liver function was seriously impaired by the painkillers and both her parents were already dead.
 Her father had his first heart attack at 39, and she said she used to go into his room every morning expecting him to be gone.
 She also had migraines, was deaf in one ear (from all the rock concerts, she said), and couldn't walk very far due to her chronic pain.
 She showed me her resting heartrate on her Apple watch just before she died.
 It was 100!